TomLiDev/Oda-Nobunagav1/README.md

 ### Sign Up Form

 The sign up form is the call to action of the site and gives a mechanism for additional information in the future, which will act to encourage repeat visits.
+Specifically a user is prompted to enter their details and select which topics they would like to be kept informed on from the newsletter, ensuring a consistent flow of relevant information from that point on.

+[An image of the sign up form shown on different devicesdocumentation/form-page-devices.PNG)

 ## Future Implementations/Plans